david-drew/OV_Python_Docs/md/openvino_docs_IE_DG_supported_plugins_MULTI.md

   ie.set_config({{"MULTI_DEVICE_PRIORITIES", "CPU,HDDL,GPU"}}, "MULTI")
 ```

+#### Option 3 - Use Explicit Hints for Controlling Request Numbers Executed by Devices

 There is a way to specify the number of requests that Multi-Device will internally keep for each device.
 If the original app was running 4 cameras with 4 inference requests, it might be best to share these 4 requests between 2 devices used in the MULTI.
 The easiest way is to specify a number of requests for each device using parentheses: “MULTI:CPU(2),GPU(2)” and use the same 4 requests in the app.
 However, such an explicit configuration is not performance-portable and not recommended.
 The better way is to configure the individual devices and query the resulting number of requests to be used at the application level.
 See [Configuring the Individual Devices and Creating the Multi-Device On Top](https://docs.openvinotoolkit.org/latest/openvino_docs_IE_DG_supported_plugins_MULTI.html#configuring_the_individual_devices_and_creating_the_multi_device_on_top).

+## Enumerating Available Devices
+The Inference Engine features a dedicated API to enumerate devices and their capabilities.
+See the [Hello Query Device Python Sample](https://docs.openvinotoolkit.org/latest/openvino_inference_engine_ie_bridges_python_sample_hello_query_device_README.html).
+This is example output from the sample (truncated to device names only):

 ## Configuring the Individual Devices and Creating the Multi-Device On Top